thtrieu/thtrieu.github.io/_posts/2022-07-01-death-meditation.md

 There are occasional moments of clarity, where my human thoughts prevail, and the awareness of death gets a hold of my attention.
 Meditation prolonged this, and writing this thought down cements it further.

-In those moments of clarity, I also realize that escaping my biochemistry is impossible, while taming and wielding it to my own advantage is becoming easier.
-Years of neuro-biochemistry research yielded such possibilities.
-And to wield such knowledge is the power of human.
+In those moments of clarity, I also realize that escaping my biochemistry is impossible, while taming and wielding it to my own advantage is possible.
+Years of neuro-biochemistry research provided such tools.
+And to wield tools is the power of human.

 ## **Meaning of life**

 What is the meaning of life?
 There is none.
-We made it up and went with it.
-We have been doing so throughout the history of humankind, and will be doing so until our ascencion to the next plane of existence, if there is any.
+We made it up and ran away with it.
+We have been doing so throughout the history of humankind, and will be doing so until our ascension to anotherkind.

 Until then, I wish you and me both: the constant awareness of our death, a clarity of mind to reign and tame our animals within, and a meaningful life lived to our own accord.